 Being appreciated and incentivized for the smallest efforts can make employees feel too satisfied.
 It could make them less likely to push their limits.

-In fact, it is observed that over-optimism and pride may lead people to be resistant to change and innovation.
+In fact, it is observed that over-optimism and pride may lead people to be resistant to change, curiosity and innovation.